josbeir/cakephp-paginator-sortmap/README.md

     ]
 ]
 ```
+## Legacy behavior

-When only field names are provided it falls back to the default whitelist behavior as before where names will be checked if they exist in the datasource and prefixed with the corresponding alias.
+When only field names are provided it falls back to the default ``sortWhitelist`` behavior as before where names will be checked if they exist in the datasource and prefixed with their corresponding alias.

+_Only in this scenario prefixing is performed.
+When using mapping it is expected you take care of aliassing yourself._

 ```php
 [